Little Aston: Claverdon Park

 Claverdon Park is a private estate consisting of 82 large detached houses and bungalows.
-It is accessible only through the Little Aston Park's private road and gate network.
-Whilst often confused as being part of the Little Aston Park, it is in fact a separate entity managed by Claverdon Park Management Company Limited.
-Claverdon Park is not subject to the same high standards of development and woodland setting as its neighbouring Little Aston Park is, and is not part of Lichfield Council's designated Little Aston Park Conservation Area.
+Most of the estate is accessible only through the private Roman Road and gate network.

+Whilst separate and distinct, this estate is still part of the Little Aston Park and is often confused as being a separate part of the Little Aston Park.
+It is in fact a separate entity managed by Claverdon Park Management Company Limited.
+Unlike most of the properties on Little Aston Park, all properties on this part of the estate have restrictive covenants that are upheld by Claverdon Park Management Company Ltd. The standards of development and the general street scene aspects are maintained by the Board of Directors of the company in addition to the regulations set by the local Council.

-Roads within Claverdon Park are: Claverdon Drive, Stonehouse Drive, Roman Lane, Roman Park, Barns Croft and Alderhithe Grove.
+Roads within Claverdon Park are: Parts of Roman Lane, Barns Croft, Alderhithe Grove, Vercourt and Fallow Field.

 Rosemary Hill Road

 Rosemary Hill Road is a public road with many private gated driveways leading off the highway and gated houses alongside, particularly on the more exclusive Lichfield District side which borders the Little Aston Park.
 The west side of road is part of Little Aston (Lichfield) and the east side is in Four Oaks (Birmingham).